Ficool

 Chapter 4 - Aizi Kuziya

-"why are you just standing right there?
+"Why are you just standing there?
 Go make us food, useless brother."
-She said demandingly, her arms crossed to her chest.
+Aizi said demandingly, arms crossed.

-Is this girl for real right now?
-If this girl isn't my sister, I would've already punched her in the gut.
+Is this girl for real?
+If she wasn't my sister, I'd have punched her in the gut by now.

-I sighed, ignoring her smug look as I headed straight to the kitchen.
+I sighed, ignoring her smug look, and headed to the kitchen.
 My stomach growled louder than my patience.
-Opening the fridge, I leaned down to see what was actually available.
+I opened the fridge and leaned down to see what was actually available.

-Half-empty bottles of water, some leftovers in plastic containers, and oh great, her favorite strawberry milk lined up like a shrine.
-Not exactly the dinner I was expecting.
+Half-empty bottles of water.
+Some leftovers in plastic containers.
+And, of course, her favorite strawberry milk, lined up like a shrine.
+Not exactly the dinner I expected.

-"Aizi…" I called out flatly, still crouched by the fridge.
+"Aizi…" I called flatly, crouched by the fridge.
 "Where's this 'dinner' you said was getting cold?"

-From the living room, I heard her voice booming like she was the queen of the house.
+From the living room, her voice boomed like she owned the place.

 "Use your brain, brother!
 I already said it was a typo!"

-I shut the fridge with a little more force.
+I shut the fridge a little harder.
 "A typo, huh?
-So basically, you lured me in here just to cook for you."
+So basically, you lured me here just to cook for you."

-"Exactly!" she shouted from the living room, like it was the most natural thing in the world.
+"Exactly!" she shouted, like it was the most natural thing in the world.

-Unbelievable, really unbelievable.This girl… if she wasn't my sister, she'd already be six feet under by now.
+Unbelievable.
+If she wasn't my sister, she'd already be six feet under.

-I grabbed whatever leftovers looked edible, dumped them into a pan, and cranked the stove on.
-The sizzling filled the silence—well, until she decided she had to grace me with her royal presence.
+I grabbed whatever leftovers looked edible, dumped them into a pan, and cranked the stove.
+The sizzling filled the silence—until she decided to grace me with her royal presence.

-Aizi strutted into the kitchen, arms crossed, leaning against the doorframe with that smug grin plastered across her face.
-Her eyes, though, were sharp.
+Aizi strutted into the kitchen, arms crossed, leaning against the doorframe, that smug grin plastered across her face.
+Her eyes, though… sharp.

-"You're awfully late, you know.
-And filthy.
+"You're awfully late and filthy.
 What did you do, roll around in a trash can?"

-I didn't answer, focusing on stirring the pan.
-Maybe if I ignored her long enough, she'd vanish like smoke.
+I ignored her, focusing on the pan.
+Maybe if I pretended she didn't exist, she'd vanish like smoke.

-No such luck.
-She pushed off the doorframe and stepped closer, squinting at me.
+No luck.
+She pushed off the doorframe, stepping closer.

 "…Weird."